Table of Contents

 Can you pay direct debit from a savings account?

-It depends on your bank and who you are trying to pay.
-In some cases, it’s possible to set up a direct debit from a savings account to a payee.
-However, some billing companies only permit direct debits from checking accounts, and many banks block this type of transaction.
+It depends on your bank and who you’re trying to pay.
+In some cases, you can set up a direct debit from a savings account, but some billing companies only allow debits from checking accounts, and many banks block these transactions.
+Even if autopay is available, savings accounts often limit transactions to six per month, so automatic debits could trigger fees, or in extreme cases, account closure.

 Photo credit: iStock/PeopleImages